 LED headlights have finally arrived as a viable option, both financially and in terms of output and beam pattern.
 We tested many popular options available on the market and eventually chose those made by Peterson Manufacturing.
-During our testing, we found the artifacts in the beam of the Truck-Lites to be a bit distracting, and in the long run we preferred the smoother output of the Petersons.
+During our testing, we found the reflections in the beam of the Truck-Lites to be a bit distracting, and in the long run we preferred the smoother output of the Petersons.

 - Low power consumption: 17-22W vs. 80-100W